 One false move in Virginia may be all you need.
-You could be Air Force, Army, Navy or Marines as it doesn’t matter with court martial when determining who gets charged and who doesn’t.
-With most situations, senior leadership in the military is most concerned about proving to commanding officers that the ranks are being monitored & action is being taken with crime and corruption.
+You could be Air Force, Army, Navy, or Marines as it doesn’t matter with court-martial when determining who gets charged and who doesn’t.
+In most situations, senior leadership in the military is most concerned about proving to commanding officers that the ranks are being monitored & action is being taken with crime and corruption.

 At Williams Stone Carpenter Buczek, PC, we defend service members.
 We consistently work with service members who are in dire situations, utilize our resources and then help them beat the charges against them in court.
 From our offices in Stafford & Fredericksburg, VA, we’ve successfully defended service members in court-martial from dozens of unique charges.
 Some of the most common charges include:

 - Sexual Assault

 - Non-Judicial Punishment

 - Administrative Separation